 There are more and more charming little businesses popping up on Fleury Street, the neighbourhood’s main road.
 All services are nearby and it’s as easy to get off the island as it is to get downtown.
 Plus municipal taxes aren’t as high in this part of the city.
 On top of all that, it’s quiet and there are plenty of green spaces in Ahuntsic, making it a great neighbourhood to move to.

-According to the same QFREB report, the median price of residential buildings has risen by 22% in the last five years.
+According to the same QPAREB report, the median price of residential buildings has risen by 22% in the last five years.
 That’s not as significant an increase as in the Plateau, but Ahuntsic-Cartierville is still relatively accessible to first-time buyers.
-The QFREB noted an 11% increase in sales in this area in the last 12 months, indicating that this neighbourhood is becoming increasingly sought-after.
+The QPAREB noted an 11% increase in sales in this area in the last 12 months, indicating that this neighbourhood is becoming increasingly sought-after.

 The uniqueness of Montreal